rachfop/saga-2/tutorial.md

 ```

 The `asyncio` library is used for asynchronous operations.
-The `activity` module form the `temporalio` library provides decorators and functions for defining Activities.
+The `activity` module from the `temporalio` library provides decorators and functions for defining Activities.
-Then you will import the `BookVacationInput` the data class will be used to pass input data to the Activities.
+The `BookVacationInput` data class will be used to pass input data to the Activities.

-Next, you will define the `book_car`, `book_hotel`, and `book_flight` Activities.
+Next, define the `book_car`, `book_hotel`, and `book_flight` Activities.
-The Activities interact with external services.
+These Activities interact with external services.
+After defining the booking Activities, you'll be ready to move on to handling the compensations, ensuring that any failed step can be rolled back gracefully

-For the purposes of this example, you will simulate a failure if the amount of attempts are less than the allowed attempts, by raising exceptions if the service is down or if the booking ID is invalid.
+For this example, you will simulate a failure by raising exceptions if the number of attempts is less than the allowed number of attempts or if the booking ID is invalid.
 The function will return a success message if no errors occur.

 ```python